andreasjost/CI-MS3-Software-Forum/attachments/testing.md

     - 'Save'-button saves the comment top the corresponding topic
     - Error handling when an input is invalid (see chapter 'Defensive Programming' for details)

-Found issue: Topic is deleted without warning.
+Corrected issue: Topic is deleted without warning.
 Added a delete-warning

 >Issue for a future release: After the error handling in case of invalid input (comments and topics), the form disappears and the content is cleared.
 The error page should be a pop-up